 This course offers an opportunity to develop a vital vocabulary in drawing through exploration of figuration, abstraction, observation or imagination.
-There will be an emphasis on the development and evolution of concepts, ideas- and observations from the sketchbook to completed works.
+There will be an emphasis on the development and evolution of

 3 credits.
 One-semester course.
 L.A.
-Miller
+Miller (Sabbatical Fall 2010)